 Owner, General Manager

-Kelsey became a student at School of Rock in Plainfield IL when she was 14 years old studying voice under owner, vocal instructor and show director, Jason Fein.
-She quickly fell in love with creating, practicing, and performing music.
-She was a member of the School of Rock Performance Program and House Band for four years until she graduated in 2017.
-In high school, Kelsey was co-founder of pop-punk group California Killers where she wrote, sang lead vocals, and played guitar.
-Shortly after graduation, she began working for Jason and alongside Owen at the School of Rock location in Geneva, IL as a studio coordinator, Vocal Instructor and Show Director while attending Waubonsee Community College.
-During this time, Kelsey and Owen performed many gigs at bars, restaurants, and events in the Chicagoland area as both as a duo.
-After completing her associates degree, Kelsey said goodbye to her School of Rock Geneva family and moved to Nashville to pursue songwriting and a career in the music business.
-During her time at Belmont, she found herself back at School of Rock and realized that her real passion was for the families, friends and mission of the School of Rock community.
+After completing her associate's degree, Kelsey said goodbye to her School of Rock Geneva family and moved to Nashville to pursue songwriting and a career in the music business.
+During her time at Belmont University studying Songwriting and Music Business, she found herself back at School of Rock and realized that her real passion was for the families, friends, and mission of the School of Rock community.
 Kelsey is beyond excited to work alongside her music partner Owen and her mentor Jason to embark on this new journey with School of Rock Knoxville.

 Owner, Music Director

 Owen Szorc graduated from Elmhurst College with a degree in guitar performance in both classical and jazz and a degree in music business.
-He started as an instructor and show director at the School of Rock location in Geneva, IL, and during his time there, Owen widely contributed to the culture of the students and School of Rock community through strong and organized leadership along with his signature ability to connect with students of all ages and skill levels.
+He started as an instructor and show director at the School of Rock location in Geneva, IL.
+During his time there, Owen widely contributed to the culture of the students and School of Rock community through strong and organized leadership along with his signature ability to connect with students of all ages and skill levels.

 Guitar Teacher, Bass Guitar Teacher